ldaniels528/trifecta/README.md

     kafka:Shocktrade.quotes.csv/0:10795> kfetch dev
     6000

 The Kafka Module also provides the capability for _watching_ messages (in near real-time) as they become available.
+When you watch a topic, a _watch cursor_ is created, which allows you to move forward through the topic as new messages appear.
+This differs from _navigable cursors_, which allow you to move back and forth through a topic at will.
 You can take advantage of this feature by using two built-in commands: `kwatch` and `kwatchnext`.

 First, `kwatch` is used to create a connection to a consumer group:

     kafka:Shocktrade.quotes.csv/0:10795> kwatch shocktrade.quotes.avro dev -a file:avro/quotes.avsc

-Some output will likely follow as the connection is established.
-Then, if a message is already available, it will be returned immediately:
+Some output will likely follow as the connection (and _watch cursor_) are established.
+Next, if a message is already available, it will be returned immediately:

     + --------------------------------- +
     | field         value      type     |